If your school requires children to do a school overnight program, here are some tips to help your child stay safe.

 This subject has just come up for one of my readers and it is a very real concern, even if your child is good at managing their food allergy.

-The first step to protecting your child is to be proactive.
+The first step to protecting your child with food allergies is to be proactive.

 Is the overnight at a summer camp location, or is the school going to a city where kids stay in a hotel?
 Will they take a bus or fly?

 1. Meet with your school’s Principal and your child’s teacher.

 Discuss your child’s food allergy, any symptoms that occur if your child is exposed to the allergen, and the precautions your child will need.
 If your child has an anaphylaxis reaction, you should ensure that your child carries an epi-pen with them everywhere on the trip.

 It is also important to talk to the chaperones who will be on the trip with your child so they are aware of the food allergy and know how to handle it.

 How long are the kids traveling for?
 Will the kids be staying at the same location, or at several different locations?

 Are the kids taking a bus to the location or flying?
 If the kids have to fly to their field trip location, it is important that your child brings gluten-free foods to eat on the flight.
 If the airline provides a meal, you can request a gluten-free meal when making the reservation.
 (I will say that I have had airlines lose my special food request.
 And yes, once my gluten-free meal was actually given to another passenger, so plan to pack gluten-free foods just in case.)
 Carrying some gluten-free food will also keep your child from getting hungry if there are any unexpected flight delays.